kubernetes/website/content/en/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade-1-13.md

     Replace `x` with the patch version you picked for this ugprade.

-## Upgrade kubeadm and the kubelet on worker nodes
+## Upgrade kubeadm and the kubelet on nodes

 1. Upgrade the Kubernetes package version on each `$NODE` node by running the Linux package manager for your distribution: